KushalRegmi61/Watermark-App/README.md

 │
 ├── ui.py                  # Main file containing the GUI and application logic │
-├── readme.md              # Documentation file for the application
-│
 ├── Fonts/                 # Directory for custom fonts used in watermark text │   ├── CatShop.ttf        # Custom font for playful designs │   ├── ComiStans.ttf      # Fun comic-style font